top of page

 HOME COOKING TIPS

 Cheese curds are white, mild and soft with a particular moist consistency, which makes a “squeak” sound and feels on teeth when bitten.
 They are yummy just as a snack and the best way to use them in a dish is on a classic poutine.
 If you visit Québec someday, don’t miss trying a traditional old-style poutine at any dairy farm region snack bar.
-In Montreal, go to La Banquise, a famous place where the poutine has been revolutionized.
-For more info about the dish and how to reproduce a poutine at home, read my Poutinology post and stay tuned for more… as the biggest secrets are kept for the book!
-I have been experimenting with making cheese curds at home and had success on my second trial.
-By gathering all the best methods together, I will have many tips and sources to tell you how to make your own curds at home with easy-to-find ingredients.
+In Montreal, go to La Banquise, where the poutine has been revolutionized.
+For more info about the dish and how to reproduce a poutine at home, read my Poutinology post and stay tuned for more…!
+I have been experimenting making cheese curds at home and succeeded with non-homogenized milk and cheese cultures.
+By gathering all the best methods together, I have put together a recipe that will be shared in my cookbook.
+The recipe will include tips and sources for making cheese curds at home with easy-to-find ingredients.
+Follow my Facebook and Instagram pages for news about this special book I am cooking @bottleandbrushstudio.

 bottom of page